awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 The `pgaudit` extension provides detailed session and object audit logging for Amazon RDS for PostgreSQL version 9\.6\.3 and later and version 9\.5\.7 version and later\.
 You can enable session auditing or object auditing using this extension\.

 With session auditing, you can log audit events from various sources and includes the fully qualified command text when available\.
-For example, you can use session auditing to log all READ statements that connect to a database by setting pgaudit\.log to 'READ'\.
+For example, you can use session auditing to log all READ statements that connect to a database by setting pgaudit\.log to `READ`\.

 With object auditing, you can refine the audit logging to work with specific commands\.
 For example, you can specify that you want audit logging for READ operations on a specific number of tables\.

 **To use object based logging with the `pgaudit` extension**

-1. Create a specific database role called `rds_pgaudit`\.
-Use the following command to create the role\.
+1. Create a database role called `rds_pgaudit` using the following command\.

    ```
    CREATE ROLE rds_pgaudit;
-   CREATE ROLE
    ```

-1. Modify the parameter group that is associated with your DB instance to use the shared preload libraries that contain `pgaudit` and set the parameter `pgaudit.role`\.
-The `pgaudit.role` must be set to the role `rds_pgaudit`\.
+1. Modify the parameter group that is associated with your DB instance to do the following:
+   + Use the shared preload libraries that contain `pgaudit`\.
+   + Set `pgaudit.role` to the role `rds_pgaudit`\.

    The following command modifies a custom parameter group\.

    ```
-   aws rds modify-db-parameter-group
+   aws rds modify-db-parameter-group \
-      --db-parameter-group-name rds-parameter-group-96
+      --db-parameter-group-name rds-parameter-group-96 \
-      --parameters "ParameterName=pgaudit.role,ParameterValue=rds_pgaudit,ApplyMethod=pending-reboot"
+      --parameters "ParameterName=pgaudit.role,ParameterValue=rds_pgaudit,ApplyMethod=pending-reboot" \
-      --parameters "ParameterName=shared_preload_libraries,ParameterValue=pgaudit,ApplyMethod=pending-reboot"
+      --parameters "ParameterName=shared_preload_libraries,ParameterValue=pgaudit,ApplyMethod=pending-reboot" \
       --region us-west-2
    ```

 1. Reboot the instance so that the DB instance picks up the changes to the parameter group\.
-The following command reboots a DB instance\.

    ```
-   aws rds reboot-db-instance --db-instance-identifier rds-test-instance --region us-west-2
+   aws rds reboot-db-instance \
+       --db-instance-identifier rds-test-instance \
+       --region us-west-2
    ```

 1. Run the following command to confirm that `pgaudit` has been initialized\.

    ```
-   show shared_preload_libraries;
+   SHOW shared_preload_libraries;

    shared_preload_libraries
    --------------------------
    rdsutils,pgaudit